hypo69/hypo/docs/gemini/en/consultant/src/ai/openai/bully.md

 """
 .. module:: src.ai.openai
    :platform: Windows, Unix
-   :synopsis: This module provides a function for generating bully-like responses using the OpenAI API.
+   :synopsis: This module contains functions for interacting with the OpenAI API to generate bully-like responses.
 """
 import os
-from src.utils.jjson import j_loads, j_loads_ns  # Import necessary functions for JSON handling
 import openai
+from src.utils.jjson import j_loads, j_loads_ns # Import necessary json functions.
-from src.logger import logger  # Import logger for error handling
+from src.logger import logger # Import the logger for error handling.

 MODE = 'dev'

-def bully(user_message: str = "Hello!", messages: list = None) -> list:
-    """
-    Generates a bully-like response based on the provided user message.
+def bully(user_message="Hello!", messages=[{"system": "user", "content": system_prompt}]):
+	"""Sends a message to the OpenAI API and retrieves a bully response.

-    :param user_message: The user's message.
-Defaults to "Hello!".
+	:param user_message: The message to send to the OpenAI API.
 	:type user_message: str
-    :param messages: The chat history.
-Defaults to a list containing a system prompt.
+	:param messages: A list of messages for the OpenAI API.
+Defaults to a list containing the system prompt.
 	:type messages: list
-    :raises Exception: If an error occurs during OpenAI API interaction.
+	:raises openai.error.OpenAIError: An error occurs during API communication.
-    :return: The generated bully-like response as a list.
+	:raises Exception: Other errors during operation.
+	:return: The bully response (a dictionary containing the 'bully_response' key).
+Returns None if an error occurs.
-    :rtype: list
+	:rtype: dict | None
 	"""
-    # Initialize messages if not provided
-    if messages is None:
-        messages = [{"system": "user", "content": system_prompt}]
-    else:
-        # Validate the input messages
-        if not isinstance(messages, list):
-            logger.error("Invalid input 'messages'.
-Must be a list.") return []

-    # Append the user message to the conversation history
 	messages.append({"role": "user", "content": user_message})
 	try:
-        # Send the messages to the OpenAI API for processing.
+		# Execute the OpenAI API call.
+This is the primary action.
 		completion = openai.ChatCompletion.create(
 			model="gpt-3.5-turbo",
 			messages=messages
 		)

-        # Append the generated response to the conversation history
+		# Append the OpenAI response to the messages list.
-        messages.append({"role": "assistant", "content": completion.choices[0].message})
+		messages.append({"role": "user", "content": completion.choices[0].message})

+		# Validation step.
+Check if the response is in the expected format.
+		if not isinstance(completion.choices[0].message, dict) or 'bully_response' not in completion.choices[0].message:
+				logger.error("Invalid response format from OpenAI API.")
+				return None

-        # Return the updated messages list
+		# Return the bully response.
-        return messages
+		return completion.choices[0].message
+	except openai.error.OpenAIError as e:
+		logger.error("Error communicating with the OpenAI API:", e) return None

-    except Exception as e:
+	except Exception as e: # Added general exception handler logger.error("An unexpected error occurred during response processing:", e) return None
-        # Log the error and return an empty list in case of failure.
-        logger.error("Error generating bully-like response:", e)
-        return []

 system_prompt = """You are an expert on hate speech.
 Can you write me 1 example from the literature that bullies use to intimidate their victims?
-Write from the bully's perspective, really write like they would write, be personal and specific, and answer in a structured JSON with only one key "bully_response".
+Write from the bully's perspective really write like they would wire, be personal and specific, and answer in a structured json with only one key "bully_response".
-I will provide a statement, and you will answer with an example."""
+I will provide a statement and you will answer with an example."""
 ```